manabiseijin/ytel/README.md

 ## FAQ

 #### Why?
-One can easily subscribe to Youtube channels via an RSS feed and access it in Emacs via [elfeed](https://github.com/skeeto/elfeed/) but sometimes I want to search Youtube for videos of people I don't necessarily follow (e.g. for searching a tutorial, or music, or wasting some good time) and being able to do that without switching to a browser is nice.
+One can easily subscribe to YouTube channels via an RSS feed and access it in Emacs via [elfeed](https://github.com/skeeto/elfeed/) but sometimes I want to search YouTube for videos of people I don't necessarily follow (e.g. for searching a tutorial, or music, or wasting some good time) and being able to do that without switching to a browser is nice.

 #### What about [helm-youtube](https://github.com/maximus12793/helm-youtube) and [ivy-youtube](https://github.com/squiter/ivy-youtube)?
 First of all those packages require you to get a Google API key, while `ytel` uses the [Invidious](https://github.com/omarroth/invidious) APIs that in turn do not use the official Google APIs.

-Moreover those packages are designed to select a Youtube search result and play it directly in your browser while `ytel` is really a way to collect search results in an `elfeed`-like buffer and make them accessible to the user via functions such as `ytel-get-current-video` so the user gets to decide what to to with them.
+Moreover those packages are designed to select a YouTube search result and play it directly in your browser while `ytel` is really a way to collect search results in an `elfeed`-like buffer and make them accessible to the user via functions such as `ytel-get-current-video` so the user gets to decide what to to with them.